-A visual demonstration of our attack on human faces appears in Figure~\ref{fig:attack}.
-Our optimization crafts changes to the clean source, such that the AE reconstructs the desired target shape.
+\newtxt{A visual demonstration of our attack appears in Figure~\ref{fig:attack}.
+We optimize the changes to the clean source human face such that the AE reconstructs the desired target shape.
 Restricting the attack to a set of low mesh frequencies, combined with the explicit spatial regularization, maintains the similarity to the source and keeps the natural appearance of the adversarial example.

-We compare our attack to the PC geometric attack proposed by Lang \etal~\cite{lang2021geometric_adv}.
-Figure~\ref{fig:attacks_comp} exhibits a visual comparison and Table~\ref{tbl:pc_comparison} depicts quantitative geometric results.
+We compare our attack to the PC geometric attack proposed by Lang \etal~\cite{lang2021geometric}.
+Figure~\ref{fig:attacks_comp} exhibits a visual comparison.
 Lang \etal's attack, being adjusted to point clouds, caused a distinctive surface corruption by replacing the order of the vertices.
-On the contrary, our SAGA reached better target reconstructions with perturbations that preserve the underlying surface.
-Numerically, the curvature distortion values of SAGA's adversarial shapes are substantially lower compared to the PC attack, while concurrently, the reconstructions are closer to the target shapes.
-Additional visualizations can be found in the supplementary.
+On the contrary, our SAGA reached better target reconstructions with perturbations that preserve the underlying surface.}